naijacoderorg/lectures/lectures2024/day3/index.md

 Recursion is a powerful tool for solving problems that can be broken down into smaller, similar sub-problems.
 By understanding the base case and recursive case, you can effectively use recursion to solve a wide range of problems.
 However, always be mindful of performance implications and consider iterative solutions when appropriate.

+###Applied Computer Science and Data Analytics: Tackling Climate Change

+If time permits, lecture from Alida on applying data analytics and computer science to tackling climate change.

 Exercises
 ---------
 Certainly!
 Here are some exercises to practice `for` loops and recursion in Python.
 These exercises range from basic to more advanced, covering different aspects of iteration and recursion techniques.